donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 Adding $acc_{0payback}$ again is equivalent to lending extra torque on P1 to cancel the inertia torque caused by the newly added acceleration on P0.

-Step 2 to 5 can be repeated several times with only the newly added acceleration on P0; However, repeating the payback process is not a convergence guranteed procedure.
+Steps 2 to 5 can be repeated several times with only the newly added acceleration on P0;
+However, repeating the payback process is not a convergence guaranteed procedure.

-Hence, current implementation of the study stops at step 5 and does not repeat the payback on p0 and p2.
+Hence, the current implementation of the study stops at step 5 and does not repeat the payback on P0 and P1.

 ### Divergence of Infinite Payback Method

-Repeating the payback method infinitely on two-bar linkage system gives two infinite series(one for P1 and the other for P1).
+Repeating the payback method infinitely on a two-bar linkage system gives two infinite series (one for P0 and the other for P1).

-The calculation on these series doses not give convergent result to every grass instance.
+The calculation on these series does not give convergent results for every grass instance.
-Depending on the mass and length of the bars, it leads to divergent result.
+Depending on the mass and length of the bars, it leads to divergent results.

-Let $T0_i$ be torque on P0 and $T1_i$ be torque on P1 from i'th payback iteration.
+Let $T0_i$ be torque on P0 and $T1_i$ be torque on P1 from the i'th payback iteration.

-Let $T1_1$ be the torque from step 2 of above example.
+Let $T1_1$ be the torque from step 2 of the above example.

-Then, $T0_1$ from step 4 is
+Then, $T0_1$ from step 4 is:

 ```math
 \displaylines{